I provide supervision for new social work clinicians working toward independent clinical licensure.

 NASW has established some guidelines and best practices for social work supervision.
 We will establish and agree upon a supervision contract and track your progress toward licensure together.

 The fee for clinical supervision is $75 per week.
-Make a payment via the link below in monthly installments.
+Payment can be made via credit/debit card or check.

 To inquire about availability for clinical supervision, please e-mail me.